Sacraments of Initiation

 From 9:00am-4:30pm please call the office at 419-874-4559.

 After 4:30pm, you may contact a priest at 419-874-2217.

 Sacraments of Vocation

 The Sacrament of Matrimony, instituted by God, is the life-long covenant between a man and woman, united in faithful and fruitful love.

 Saint Rose Church is a beautiful place to celebrate the Sacrament of Matrimony.
 Because of the large number of wedding requests that we receive, only parishioners, children of parishioners, and former parishioners may scheduled their wedding ceremony at Saint Rose.
 A minimum of six (6) months is required to prepare for the celebration of the Sacrament of Matrimony.
 Couples should contact Fr.
-Jeff Walker soon after their engagement to begin the process.
+David Kidd soon after their engagement to begin the process.
 (Note: Please do not schedule any other venues until you have met with Fr.
-Jeff.)
+David.)

 Catholics who wish to get married must normally celebrate the Sacrament of Matrimony in a Catholic Church.
 Catholics who are marrying a non-Catholic may request permission through their parish priest to get married in a non-Catholic Church under certain circumstances.
 Regardless of the place of marriage, all must take part in the preparation and formation program through the parish.
 Please note that our parish does not hold weddings during the liturgical seasons of Lent or Advent.

 For general information on Marriage in the Catholic Church, visit www.ForYourMarriage.org

 God still today calls men to follow Jesus in a special way as a priest or deacon.
 The man must first hear God's call and then answer that call affirmatively.
 Hearing God's call requires regular personal prayer and quiet time for reflection.

 Men who think that God might be calling them to the priesthood or diaconate are encouraged to speak with one of the parish priests.